hm-lang/core/proposals/README.md

 ## types of types

 Every variable has a reflexive type which describes the object/primitive that is held in the variable.
-This can be accessed via the `Is` field on instances/functions/classes.
-If comparing against a known type, i.e., to check if some variable is an integer, it is highly recommended to use the `is` method, e.g.,
+This can be accessed via the `is()` class function, which is also defined on each instance.
+If comparing against a known type, i.e., to check if some variable is an integer, it is highly recommended to use the `::is(new~t)` method, e.g.,

 ```
+# implementation note: `int` should come first so it gets tried first;
+# `dbl` will eat up many values that are integers, including `4`.
-X; oneOf(dbl, int) = 4
+X; oneOf(int, dbl) = 4
 ...
 if X is(int)
     print("X is an integer")